bips-hb/bsscomparison/README.txt

     Note: Figure 1 in the paper is just a schematic representation of the different correlation structures and the positioning of the direct predictors.
-We do not provide any code for generating this figure since it does not contain any results.
+Hence, we do not provide any code for generating this figure.

     -------------------------------------------------------------------------|
     |        Name of generated plot                |  Figure No. |  Chapter  |